HathorNetwork/hathor-wallet/README.md

 The sentry release used is the `version` field in the `package.json` file.
 So in order to not break any released source maps, only run the script after bumping `package.json` to a new version.
 For test purposes use `*-beta` versions or identifiers that will not colide with semantic versioning.

+## Troubleshooting

+When building, if you get the following error message:

+    FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory

+Then, you can increase your memory limit running:

+    export NODE_OPTIONS=--max_old_space_size=4096

 ## TODO